 While the Nacchio case is instructive about the aggressiveness with which trial courts can seek to exclude defense evidence, it is most significant as an example of the failure to integrate the 6th Amendment Right to Present a Defense as an issue at trial and on appeal.
 Despite being represented by top tier "white collar" defense counsel, the issue was not expressly argued or preserved as a compulsory process claim.
 When that ground was urged on appeal it was urged only on an "abuse of discretion" standard - in other words, Nacchio's counsel conceded that it did not make any difference in how the case should be reviewed.
 Taking advantage of this, the en banc majority brushed side the belated compulsory process claim by trivializing it: "As there was no abuse of discretion in the exclusion, there was no impingement upon Mr. Nacchio's right to present his defense."
 As is demonstrated below, it is essential that, on appeal, counsel insist that, when it comes to rights as fundamental as the Right to Present a Defense, the trial judge does not have discretion - he must decide correctly, and review should be for error.
 See below at p.
-160.
+233.

-Noting the failure to correctly preserve the issue at trial, and to argue for de novo review of the exclusion of the evidence under the correct legal and constitutional standard, "in particular the Sixth Amendment, [which] protect[s] and support[s] the "truth seeking goal" of criminal trading case.
-Four judges dissented.
-The question raised in United States v.
-Nacchio, is whether the accused had the burden to affirmatively demonstrate the methodological validity of its expert's proposed testimony, absent an actual Daubert challenge by the government.
-The government had opposed the defense expert on grounds that the Rule 16 notice had been inadequate, suggesting in passing that the evidence was suspect under Daubert, but had not brought a motion in limine to exclude the evidence.
-Based solely on the Rule 16 notice, with no motion to preclude the evidence, the judge summarily precluded the witness from giving expert opinions, mouthing non-conformity with Daubert standards.
-The unsoundness of this ruling, from the viewpoint of Daubert principles is discussed below, p.
+Noting the failure to correctly preserve the issue at trial, and to argue for de novo review of the exclusion of the evidence under the correct legal and constitutional standard, "in particular the Sixth Amendment, [which] protect[s] and support[s] the "truth seeking goal" of criminal trials" the the dissenters argued that Nacchio had been deprived of effective assistance of counsel by his nationally known counsel.

-&lt;sup>55 555 F.3d 1234 at 1279 (dissenting opinion of Judges Henry and Kelly)

-trials" the dissenters argued that Nacchio had been deprived of effective assistance of counsel by his nationally known counsel.
 555 F.3d at 1281.

 Clearly Nacchio's case suffered by the focus of defense counsel on Rule 16, and failing to appreciate how the compulsory process clause required a difference in the approach of both the trial court and the Court of Appeals.
 But the case illustrates still how much a difference it made to even belatedly argue the compulsory process claim for the first time on appeal.
 The panel opinion in Nacchio makes it clear how the mere incantation of such a fundamental right as the right to present a defense alters the analysis on appeal, United States v.
 Nacchio, 519 F.3d 1140, 1156 (10th Cir.
-2008), though the end result shows the problems created by the failure to truly integrate the issue into the trial and appellate defense.
+2008), though the end result shows the problems created by the failure to truly integrate the issue into the trial and appellate defense.59 a motion in limine to exclude the evidence.
+Based solely on the Rule 16 notice, with no motion to preclude the evidence, the judge summarily precluded the witness from giving expert opinions, mouthing non-conformity with Daubert standards.
+The unsoundness of this ruling, from the viewpoint of Daubert principles is discussed below, p.
+169.